Georgia sheriff investigates jailers shown punching detainee

 SAVANNAH, Ga.
 (AP) — Security video from a Georgia jail shows a detainee being pushed against a wall by guards and repeated punched in the head and neck after five deputies come into the man’s cell.

 An attorney for the detainee, 41-year-old Jarrett Hobbs, released the video Monday.
-Civil rights attorney Harry Daniels said authorities should pursue criminal charges against the sheriff’s deputies in Camden County who swarmed Hobbs after he was booked for traffic violations and drug possession charges Sept.
+Civil rights attorney Harry Daniels said authorities should pursue criminal charges against the sheriff’s deputies in Camden County who swarmed Hobbs, who is Black, after he was booked for traffic violations and drug possession charges Sept.
 3.

 “It’s undeniable that Mr. Hobbs was approached by jailers and he was assaulted, punched multiple times in the back of his head, kneed in his head and dragged out of his cell,” Daniels said.
 “This is a brutal beating, a brutal attack.”

-Camden County Sheriff Jim Proctor’s office said in a statement Monday that the sheriff had reviewed the video with members of his commend staff and ordered an internal investigation “to begin immediately.”
+Camden County Sheriff Jim Proctor’s office said in a statement Monday that the sheriff had reviewed the video with members of his command staff and ordered an internal investigation “to begin immediately.”
+The sheriff’s office did not release any details about the jailers involved, including their races.

 Daniels questioned why nothing happened sooner.
 The confrontation between Hobbs and the jailers happened more than two months ago, and Hobbs was charged with fighting the deputies that same day.